-The DVGMP authorizes continuous pumping beginning with 76,000 af in year one, reducing pumping to 34,200 af at the end of 35 years, 108 clearly in excess of the 30,000 af perennial yield in the Diamond Valley acquifer.
+The DVGMP authorizes continuous pumping beginning with 76,000 af in year one. reducing pumping to 34,200 af at the end of 35 years.
+108 clearly in excess of the 30,000 af perennial yield in the Diamond Valley acquifer.
 109 The DVGMP and Order 1302 acknowledge that there will be ongoing additional withdrawals of water from the basin of approximately 5,000 af annually of non-irrigation permits.
-110 Venturacci, Sadler Ranch and the Bailey's are entitled to withdraw an approximate 6,400 af annually.111 The State Engineer admits that neither groundwater modeling nor hydro geologic analysis were the basis for the DVGMP's "determination of pumping reduction rates and target pumping at the GMP authors, ...
+110 Venturacci, Sadler Ranch and the Bailey's are entitled to withdraw an approximate 6,400 af annually.111 The State Engineer admits that neither groundwater modeling nor hydro geologic analysis were the basis for the DVGMP's "determination of pumping reduction rates and target pumping at the end of the plan"112 but that "the pumping reduction rate was selected by agreement of the GMP authors. ...
 "113 The State Engineer's reasoning that NRS 534.037 does not require a GMP "to consider alleged effects on surface water rights" is a misunderstanding of Nevada's water law.
 The DVGMP's annual pumping allocation will certainly cause the acquifer groundwater level to decline with continuing adverse effects on vested surface rights.
 The court finds that the DVGMP and Order 1302 impair senior vested rights.
 The court finds that Order 1302 is arbitrary and capricious.